Intellectual giftedness: Identification methods

 In psychology, identification of giftedness is usually based on IQ scores.
 The threshold of IQ = 130 is defined by statistical rarity.
 By convention, the 5% of scores who fall more than two standard deviations from the mean (or more accurately 1.96) are considered atypical.
 In the case of intelligence, these 5% are partitioned to both sides of the range of scores, and include the 2.5% who score more than two standard deviations below the mean and the 2.5% who score more than two standard deviations above the mean.
 Because the average of IQ is 100 and its standard deviation is 15, this rule places the threshold for intellectual disability at IQ = 70, and the symmetrical threshold for giftedness at IQ = 130 (rounded).
 This arbitrary threshold is used by most psychologists in most countries.

-While IQ testing has the advantage of providing an objective basis for the diagnosis of giftedness, psychologists are expected to interpret IQ scores in the context of all available information: standardized intelligence tests ignore actual achievement and can fail to detect giftedness.
+While IQ testing has the advantage of providing a standardised basis for the diagnosis of giftedness, psychologists are expected to interpret IQ scores in the context of all available information: standardized intelligence tests ignore actual achievement and can fail to detect giftedness.
 For example, a specific learning disorder such as dyslexia or dyspraxia can easily decrease scores on intelligence tests and hide true intellectual ability.

 In educational settings, many schools in the US use a variety of assessments of students' capability and potential when identifying gifted children.
 These may include portfolios of student work, classroom observations, achievement tests, and IQ test scores.
 Most educational professionals accept that no single criterion can be used in isolation to accurately identify a gifted child.

 One of the criteria used in identification may be an IQ test score.
 Until the late 1960s, when "giftedness" was defined solely based on an IQ score, a school district simply set an arbitrary score (usually in the 130 range) and a student either did or did not "make the cut".
 This method is still used by many school districts because it is simple and objective.
 Although a high IQ score is not the sole indicator of giftedness, usually if a student has a very high IQ, that is a significant indicator of high academic potential.
 Because of this consideration, if a student scores highly on an IQ test, but performs at an average or below-average level academically, school officials may think that this issue warrants further investigation as an example of underachievement.
 However, scholars of educational testing point out that a test-taker's scores on any two tests may vary, so a lower score on an achievement test than on an IQ test neither necessarily indicates that the test-taker is underachieving nor necessarily that the school curriculum is under-challenging.